Nicolae Lupescu: Managerial career

 Lupescu started his coaching career in 1977 at Divizia C team Mecanică Fină București.
 Afterwards, he worked at Rapid București in Divizia B where in the 1979–80 season he was close to earning a promotion to the first league.
 Then he worked at Șoimii Sibiu and Gloria Buzău, helping the latter get promoted to Divizia A in the 1983–84 season.
 He made a comeback at Rapid, leading the team over the course of the 1985–86 Divizia A season.
 Lupescu's last coaching spell took place in 1988 at Progresul București.

-Personal life
+Personal life and death

 He was the father of professional football player Ioan Lupescu.

 On 6 September 2017, Lupescu died at the Fundeni hospital in Bucharest at age 76.
-Shortly after his death, his former teammate from Rapid, Viorel Kraus described him:"He impressed us from the start.
+Shortly after his death, his former teammate from Rapid, Viorel Kraus described him: "He impressed us from the start.
 He was quiet, tight-lipped, but a true professional.
 When two colleagues were arguing, he intervened.
 He said to the one who screamed the loudest: "Stop talking in big letters!".
 This saying remained famous among us".